ImaneLamriui/ImaneLamriui/README.md

 <h1 align="center">Hi 👋, I'm Imane!</h1>
-<h3>I'm learning Web Development <</>/> and Programming<br>I'am curious about web development, open to learning new things and trying them out.<br>I enjoyed sharing knowledge, it's super useful in my own learning process,<i>'it helps others – but it also helps me!'.</i><br>Creativity in art and crafts is one of my favourite hobbies.
+<h3>I'm learning Web Development <</>/> and Programming<br>I'am curious about web development, open to learning new things and trying them out.<br>I enjoyed sharing knowledge, it's super useful in my own learning process,<i>'it helps others – but it also helps me!'.</i><br>Creativity in art and in crafts is one of my favourite hobbies.
 </h3>

 <p align="left"> <img